PrincetonUniversity/hpc_beginning_workshop/05_connect_byweb/README.md

 # Connecting to the Clusters via a Web Browser

-Two of Princeton's HPC clusters–Adroit and Della–can be accessed via the web through the Open OnDemand web interface.
+Three of Princeton's HPC clusters–Adroit, Della and Stellar–can be accessed via the web through the Open OnDemand web interface.
 If you are new to high-performance computing, this can be a good introductory way to start using the clusters.

 In addition, this web option also opens up the possibility of using GUIs (Graphical User Interfaces) for programs such as  Jupyter, RStudio, MATLAB and Stata.